ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_with_release_branches.rst

 11. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.

-12. Announce that the release has been made in the pinned release issue / community pinboard of the collection mentioned in step 3 and in the ``#ansible-community`` IRC channel.
-Additionally, you can announce it using GitHub's Releases system.
+12. Announce that the release has been made in the pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.

 No more minor versions are expected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~